omkaroulkar19/Titanic_Survival_Analysis_Excel/README.md

  **Dataset Description :**

 The dataset contains information for 891 passengers and includes the following key variables:

 •	Passenger Demographics :  PassengerId, Sex, Age, Title

 •	Socio-Economic Factors  :   Pclass (Passenger Class)

 •	Travel Details:  SibSp (Number of Siblings), Parch (Number of Parents), Embarked (Port of Embarkation)

 •	Outcome Variable:  Survived (0 = No, 1 = Yes)

 ________________________________________
  **Business Objectives :**

 The primary objectives of this project are:

 1. Identify High-Risk Passenger Groups : To find out which groups of people (like by gender, age, or social class) were most affected during the disaster.

-2. Analyze the Impact of Social Structures: To find out how things like passenger class and family size affected who survived.
+3. Analyze the Impact of Social Structures: To find out how things like passenger class and family size affected who survived

-3. Derive Actionable Safety Recommendations: To give useful safety advice based on data that can help improve today’s ship safety rules and evacuation plans.
+5. Derive Actionable Safety Recommendations: To give useful safety advice based on data that can help improve today’s ship safety rules and evacuation plans.

 ________________________________________
  **Key Business Questions :**

 *Below are some sample questions addressed in this analysis:*

 1. What was the overall survival rate of the passengers?

-2. How much did gender affect the chances of survival?
+3. How much did gender affect the chances of survival?

-3. Which age groups (children, adults, or seniors) were most at risk?
+5. Which age groups (children, adults, or seniors) were most at risk?

 ________________________________________
  **Tools & Techniques :**